 In humans, light wavelength is associated with the perception of color (Figure 5.8).
 Within the visible spectrum, our experience of red is associated with longer wavelengths, greens are intermediate, and blues and violets are shorter in wavelength.
-(An easy way to remember this is the mnemonic ROYGBIV: red, orange, yellow, green, blue, indigo, violet.)
+(An easy way to mnemonic remember this ROYGBIV: red, orange, yellow, green, blue, indigo, violet.)
 The amplitude of light waves is associated with our experience of brightness or intensity of color, with larger amplitudes appearing brighter.